-MembranePlus was released in October 2014.
-Similar to DDDPlus, MembranePlus simulates laboratory experiments, but in this case, the experiments are for measuring permeability of drug-like molecules through various membranes, including several different standard cell cultures (Caco-2, MDCK), as well as artificially formulated membranes (PAMPA).
+Similar to DDDPlus, MembranePlus mechanistically simulates laboratory experiments, but in this case, the experiments are for measuring permeability of drug-like molecules through various membranes, including several different standard cell cultures (Caco-2, MDCK), as well as artificially formulated membranes (PAMPA).
 The value of such simulations derives from the fact that when the permeabilities of the same molecules are measured in different laboratories using (supposedly) the same experimental conditions, the results are often significantly different.
 These differences are caused by a complex interplay of factors in how the experiment was set up and run.
 MembranePlus simulates these experiments with their specific experimental details, and this enables scientists to better interpret how results from specific experimental protocols can be used to predict permeability in human and animals, which is the ultimate goal.

-Version 2.0 of MembranePlus is in final development testing.
-This version will add:
+Version 2.0 of MembranePlus was released in August 2017.
+This version added:

-- · simulation of sandwich hepatocyte assays
+- Simulation of sandwich hepatocyte assays

-- · simulation of suspended hepatocyte assays
+- · Simulation of suspended hepatocyte assays

-- · intracellular protein binding
+- · Intracellular protein binding

-- · integration of ADMET Predictor metabolism predictions
+- · Integration of ADMET Predictor metabolism predictions

-- · improved output reporting
+- · Improved output reporting